atcriteria/React-Testing-TV-Show/README.md

 - Note that you need `axios` in the new file

-This should look something like this:
+This should look something like this:.

 ```javascript
 // fetchShow.js